mafintosh/level-filesystem/README.md

 # level-filesystem

-A full implementation of the fs module in leveldb (except sync ops)
+Full implementation of the fs module on top of leveldb (except sync ops)

 	npm install level-filesystem